pyk/pyk.sh/src/posts/2016-06-05-how-to-use-printf.md

 ---
 layout: post.njk
+title: |
-title: "How to use printf Without Shooting Yourself in the Foot"
+    How to use printf Without Shooting Yourself in the Foot
-description: Test
+description: |
+    Using printf is very dangerous if you doesn't know what are you doing
 date: 2016-06-05
 permalink: /how-to-use-printf/
 tags: